fin-github/FDBengine/README.md

 ## Important Info
 I am not good at python nor good at this package stuff.
 I tried from my ability and if someone can help me get this on PyPi or whatever its called please do help me.
+### Beta
+Also this is the beta version of FDBengine so make sure to report any issues or contribute to fix them.

 ## Installation Info/Instructions NOT ON PIP
 To install simply drag the FDBengine.py file to your working directory.
 Then import it with the follow command: